At Nova Software we adhere to a minimum code software standard: Source code size is minimized to the greatest

 What is MincodeSM?

 Although widely acknowledged in principle this standard is freqently overlooked in practice where expediency and deadlines can rule.
-However through extensive experience maintaining and enhancing both our own code and that of others we at Nova Software have developed the committment and skill to follow this standard efficiently.
-Any slight increase in initial code development time is repaid many times over with the following benefits:
+However, through extensive experience maintaining and enhancing both our own code and that of others, we at Nova Software have developed the committment and skill to follow this standard efficiently to get the following benefits:

 - More reliable software simply due to fewer lines of code and fewer things to go wrong